 One of the more easily recognized symptoms of autism is having a difficult time socializing with others.
-Children and adults with autism tend to shut down when placed in a social environment.
-Individuals with autism are often mistakenly labeled as being “loners” or introverts.
+Children and adults with autism tend to shut down when placed in an overly-stimulating social environment.
+Sometimes they are mistakenly labeled as being “loners” or introverts.
 People that are “loners” prefer to spend time alone and enjoy their own company over the company of others.
-People living with autism do not know how to relate to others when they are placed in a situation that requires social interaction.
-The only way their brains can cope is to block out what is going on around them.
+People living with autism tend to have difficulties relating to others when they are placed in a situation that requires social interaction.
+A way they can cope is to block out what is going on around them.

 6. Trouble With Transitions

-People with autism spectrum disorder usually have a set routine they must follow.
+People with autism spectrum disorder usually have a set routine they feel they must follow.
 Having an order of completing everyday tasks gives people with autism a calming comfort.
 A stable, self-regulated schedule helps appease an anxious mind.
 However, life is rarely predictable.
 Unexpected events can happen and ruin the normal routine.
-Small changes that throw off the schedule will upset autistic individuals.
-Big life transitions, such as starting school or graduating college, give people with autism extreme anxiety.
-Every change makes children and adults on the spectrum feel like they’re losing control.
-Sometimes, individuals experience a panic attack or meltdown when their schedule shifts.
-People with autism need to be talked through even minor changes to their repetitive routines.
+Small changes that throw off the schedule can cause distress.
+Big life transitions, such as starting school or graduating college, give some people with autism anxiety due to feeling a loss of control.
+If this person has not been taught self-regulation, they may have a panic attack or “meltdown.”

 7. Attachment to Unusual Interests

-One of the easiest autism symptoms to detect is an intense interest in unusual objects or topics.
-Autism spectrum disorder often causes an almost obsession with certain items.
+One of the easiest autism symptoms to detect is an intense interest in unusual objects or topics, almost to the point of obsession.
 For instance, an autistic individual might love trains, stamps, record players, bottle tops, or spoons.
 People with autism know what they like and don’t care if it seems “uncool.”
-People with autism are so passionate that they’ll devote vast amounts of time to their interests.
+They can also be so passionate that they’ll devote vast amounts of time to their interests.
 Frequently, they become subject matter experts on topics they enjoy.
-Whether drawing, cooking, video games, or chemistry, autistic individuals spend endless amounts of energy practicing their hobby.
-Most children and adults with autism prefer doing these interests on their own.
-If it’s safe, people with autism shouldn’t be discouraged from their hobby.
+Whether drawing, cooking, video games, or chemistry, individuals with autism spend endless amounts of energy practicing their hobby.
+Most children and adults with autism prefer doing these interests on their own, and there is nothing wrong with that!

 8. Difficulty Understanding Emotions

-First of all, people with autism aren’t unemotional.
-Autistic children and adults have feelings like everyone else.
+A misconception is floating around that people with autism lack emotion; this is completely false…they have feelings like everyone else.
 They simply struggle with understanding and interpreting emotions.
-Autism spectrum disorder usually makes it hard to recognize emotions from facial and body language.
-People with ASD might not understand normal social cues like raised eyebrows and shrugs.
-Autistic individuals can’t detect emotions or sarcasm as easily from a person’s vocal tone.
-Noticing anger, fear, disgust, and surprise is typically the hardest.
-It’s common for people with ASD to misread the situation and react abnormally.
-Autism spectrum disorder causes difficulty in expressing one’s own emotions too.
+Having autism spectrum disorder can make it hard to recognize emotions from facial and body language.
+People with ASD might not understand normal social cues like raised eyebrows or shrugs.
+They have difficulty detecting emotions or sarcasm as easily from a person’s vocal tone.
+Noticing anger, fear, disgust, and surprise is challenging.
+Due to this, it is common for people with ASD to misread situations and react inappropriately.
+Autism spectrum disorder causes difficulty in expressing one’s own emotions and experiencing empathy.